ncbi/egapx/README.md

 ## Submitting EGAPx annotation to NCBI
 [Back to Top](#Contents)

-:warning: The current EGAPx release (0.4.0) will produce submission files, however they are not yet GenBank submission-compliant.
-A subsequent patch release (likely 0.4.1) will produce GenBank-compliant files.
-We welcome users to try the process below to produce submission files and create a GitHub issue with errors or questions.

 After annotating your genome with EGAPx, you can prepare your annotation for submission to NCBI.

 ### Prepare required files and metadata